LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Write an API wrapper library in a common language

 ## Group: Wetware

 ### Reading

+#### Level 0
+- Use a paraphrasing strategy to check and build comprehension
+- Find and access relevant technical reading material

+#### Level 1
+- Guess meaning from context instead of looking up words to save time
+- Use a predicting strategy to build comprehension on top of existing knowledge
+- Read 200 words per minute
+- Use a skimming and scanning strategy to identify the main idea and check predictions
+- Selectively focus on important parts of a text

+#### Level 2
+- Use a previewing strategy to build a sense of the structure and content
+- Build vocabulary by keeping a running glossary of important terms
+- Read 300 words per minute

+#### Level 3
+- Define and explain good reading strategies
+- Read 400 words per minute

 ### Researching

 ### Experimentation

+#### Level 0
+- Pose a question
+- Make an informed hypothesis
+- Construct an experiment
+- Run an experiment
+- Analyze results

+#### Level 1
+- Articulate assumptions, knowledge, and beliefs
+- Consider variables
+- Determine appropriate sample size
+- Document findings

 ### Reasoning and Logic
 - Translate game logic into program logic